ElleeB/ElleeB.github.io/_posts/2018-02-13-adventures_in_cli_gemming.markdown

 ---

-Creating something from nothing produces, for me, is one of my most rewarding experiences.
+Creating something from nothing, for me, is one of my most rewarding experiences.
 Like creating a painting or a photograph, designing not only the structure and user experience of an application, but the structure and readability of the code is like an art, no matter how simple.

 I just completed my first something-from-nothing Ruby gem.
 The process was challenging, frustrating, and entirely fun.
 The problem-solving, testing, pattern recognition can be likened, again, to creating a piece of art or design.
 It's become clear that patterns are key in every single stage of development.